Now in Policy Details

 This policy addresses issues related to:

-- sharing proprietary, confidential or restricted information or software code with foreign nationals at Stanford
+sharing confidential technical information or software source code with foreign nationals wherever located

 Federal regulations related to these topics are complex and changing.
-Individuals at Stanford are therefore encouraged to contact Stanford's Export Control Officer whenever they expect to be involved with any of these issues.
+Individuals at Stanford are therefore encouraged to contact Stanford's Export Control Office whenever they expect to be involved with any of these issues.

 2. Policy Background

-Export controls restricting a foreign national's participation in university research within the United States, i.e., "deemed export" restrictions, generally do not apply to the conduct or results of fundamental research (for more information, see PDF available below in "Related Items") .
+Export controls restricting a foreign national's participation in university research within the United States, i.e., "deemed export" restrictions, generally do not apply to the conduct or results of fundamental research (for more information, see PDF entitled "Reminder -Export Control Requirements" available below in "Related Items") .
 Stanford conducts only fundamental research as defined by the export control regulations - namely, openly-conducted basic and applied research in science and engineering that is not subject to access, dissemination, or participation restrictions (see Openness in Research policy).
-Fundamental research conducted outside of the US, however, remains subject to export controls.
-Because fundamental research conducted on US soil is excluded from export control regulations, research, and other scholarly activities involving foreign nationals at Stanford do not trigger the need to obtain export licenses before they may proceed.
+Because fundamental research is excluded from export control regulations, research, and other scholarly activities involving foreign nationals at Stanford do not trigger the need to obtain export licenses before they may proceed.

-However, in the case of shipments of certain tangible items, software or information outside the U.S., Stanford has the responsibility to either:
+In the case of international shipments of tangible items, or the export or deemed export of 3rd party export controlled software code or information to foreign countries or their nationals , Stanford has the responsibility to either: